Breast Revision Surgery in Melbourne, Victoria

 With a doctor’s referral, you can receive a Medicare rebate for your initial and subsequent consultations.

 A Medicare rebate may be available for the procedure if you are eligible.
-If so, it will make a big difference if you are privately insured, as Private Health insurance might pay more of the hospital and theatre expenses.
+If so, it will make a difference if you are privately insured.
+Private Health insurance might pay more of the hospital and theatre expenses.
 They can sometimes contribute to the expenses for dressings and garments.

 If you have the relevant private health insurance you not only receive the Medicare rebate for your procedure, you will receive an extra rebate from your health fund.